manavendrasen/walie-nft-warranty/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Here are the steps you need to follow to use the software:

+have the latest version of node.js downloaded in your system.
 - npm
   ```sh
   npm install npm@latest -g